Specificity of Company Formation in Slovakia

 At a minimum, you will need a week’s worth of preparation in order to complete the documents needed to create the company;

-Typically, it takes about a month to officially open a bank account that will be used for your business transactions;
+After company formation in Slovakia it normally takes about a month to officially open a bank account that will be used for your business transactions;

 Choosing and reserving your company or trade name will usually take 24 hours;